- What is a demat account?

 - Keep scanned copies (i.e. soft copies) of your documents (Aadhaar, PAN, Cancelled Cheque, and your latest bank statement) with you for when you are directed to upload them.

 - Enter your Aadhaar details and the OTP you receive on your linked mobile number in order to verify your identity.

 That should be it.
 Your demat account should now be created.

-- Your broker will hand you an account opening form – either when you’ve visited its office or if you’re meeting one if its employees.
+- Your broker will hand you an account opening form - either when you’ve visited its office or if you’re meeting one of its employees.

 - You will need to fill out this form, and attach a proof of identity and a proof of address.
 These proofs can be submitted using photocopies of appropriate documents.

 - Once done, you’ll also be expected to sign an agreement with your broker.
 This document will state your responsibilities as a trader/investor, and that of your brokerage firms.
 Keep a copy of this document with you for future reference.